britig/policy-refinement-bo/README.md

 The pre-trained policies are available in the policies folder and need not be trained again

-The main program takes the following arguments
+The main program takes the following command line arguments

-1) env : environment name (default is LunarLanderContinuous-v2)
+1) --env : environment name (default is LunarLanderContinuous-v2)
-2) actor : filepath to the actor network (default is Policies/ppo_actorLunarLanderContinuous-v2.pth)
+2) --actor : filepath to the actor network (default is Policies/ppo_actorLunarLanderContinuous-v2.pth)
-3) critic : filepath to the critic network (default is Policies/ppo_criticLunarLanderContinuous-v2.pth)
+3) --critic : filepath to the critic network (default is Policies/ppo_criticLunarLanderContinuous-v2.pth)
-4) failuretraj : The filepath to the failure trajectory path (default is Failure_Trajectories/failure_trajectory_lunar_implication.data)
+4) --failuretraj : The filepath to the failure trajectory path (default is Failure_Trajectories/failure_trajectory_lunar_implication.data)
-5) isdiscrete : True if environment is discrete (default False)
+5) --isdiscrete : True if environment is discrete (default False)

 The hyperparameters can be changed in the hyperparameters.yml file

-Note : Change the default arguments in the main.py file otherwise the command line may become too long
+Note : Change the default arguments inside the main.py file otherwise the command line may become too long

 ### Testing